 - Exercise specialists

-- Plastic surgery for body contouring: Surgeons from Washington University and private practice offer plastic surgery for excess skin removal after weight loss, right on our campus.
+- Plastic surgery for body contouring: Surgeons from Washington University and private practice offer plastic surgery for excess skin removal after weight loss, right on the Barnes-Jewish West County Hospital campus.

 Am I a Candidate for Weight-Loss Surgery?